EliAndrewC/l7r/setting/l7r.md

 Here's an example of how this applies to the Legionnaire's Oath, an oath of office sworn by those who join the Imperial legions.
 Most Imperial legionnaires swear the standard Imperial Legionnaire's Oath, which has three parts:

 1. The legionnaire states their name, family, and position.
-For some clans, the listing of position is as simple of naming their previous post or formal rank, while other clans take this opportunity to state their personal deeds - the amount of time allotted for this would depend on the rank of the legionnaire involved.
+For some clans, the listing of position is as simple as naming their previous post or formal rank, while other clans take this opportunity to state their personal deeds - the amount of time allotted for this would depend on the rank of the legionnaire involved.
 The amount of ancestry stated varies by clan and family as well; some Lion families state their entire lineage back to the Great Ancestors and their vassals, while others actually swear by each ancestor individually in the second part of the oath.

 2. The naming of who the oath is being sworn by.
 All Imperial legionnaires must swear this oath "by Lady Sun, and by my ancestors", but some legionnaires insert their family patron gods, or particular fortunes whose favor they seek.
 In addition to swearing by these entities, some legionnaires may swear on a particular artifact, such as a famous sword they carry or an ancestral heirloom which is part of the legion.